 For the commercial property insurance portion of a BOP, the cost of insurance depends on the value of your business property, its location, and how you choose to protect it.

 To protect your property, the first step is knowing what it’s worth.
-The accurate value for your business personal property will help you determine appropriate limits to make sure your insurance can cover the cost of replacing or repairing stolen, lost, or damaged items.
+You'll need an estimate of your business personal property.
+The amount will help you determine appropriate limits to make sure your insurance can cover the cost of replacing or repairing stolen, lost, or damaged items.

 The value of your building and subsequent insurance costs vary dramatically depending on where your business is located.
 For example, a small retail shop in rural Pennsylvania would cost much less to insure than a similar retail shop in urban California.
 Old buildings may also incur higher insurance rates as they are more susceptible to damage.